 The coding options listed here are commonly used codes and are not intended to be an all- inclusive list.
 We recommend consulting your relevant manuals for appropriate coding options.

-The Health Care Provider (HCP) is solely responsible for selecting the site of service and treatment modalities appropriate for the patient based on medically appropriate needs of that patient and the independent medical judgement of the HCP.
+The Health Care Provider (HCP) is solely responsible for selecting the site of service and treatment modalities appropriate for the patient based on medically appropriate needs of that patient and the independent medical judgment of the HCP.